sjbylo/container-workshop/07-probes-and-self-healing/README.md

 Hit CTRL-C to exit from the watch command.

-**That's the end of this lab.**

 ---
+## Test a failing application

-If you are interested, you can try another way to fail the application and test the self-healing.
+Try another way to fail the application and test the self-healing.

 This command will show the pods and their IP addresses: